Driving on empty? Know how far you can go when your gas light turns on

-COLUMBUS, Oh (WCMH) — We’ve all been there.
+COLUMBUS, Ohio (WCMH) — We’ve all been there.
 You’ve been busy and you forgot to fill up the gas tank in your vehicle.

 Next thing you know, that little light pops on saying you’re almost out of gas and basically running on empty.